COVID-19 cases at Swiss soccer club raise league doubts

 Zurich’s Swiss Super League games on Saturday against Sion, and on Tuesday at Basel, have been postponed during the 10-day quarantine period through to next Friday.

 Zurich has seven league games left and it is unclear how that program can be met ahead of UEFA’s Aug.
 2 deadline to complete domestic seasons.

-Zurich still has to play both title-chasing teams, Young Boys and St. Gallen.
+Zurich still has to play both title-chasing teams, Young Boys and St. Gallen, and is in fifth place, two points behind Servette.
+Fourth place earns entry to the Europa League qualifying rounds with the entry deadline on Aug.
+3.

 The league said it was talking with clubs about the next steps to take.